North Carolina Licensing Overview for a Cosmetologist

 North Carolina does not currently offer cosmetology or esthetician apprenticeships as a career pathway into the vocation.

-The state of North Carolina requires students who wish to become fully licensed as either a cosmetologist or an esthetician to successfully pass a licensing exam.
+North Carolina requires students who wish to become fully licensed as either a cosmetologist or an esthetician to successfully pass a licensing exam.
 North Carolina uses the National Cosmetology Examination through the National-Interstate Council of State Boards of Cosmetology (NIC) as their written examination.
 This exam consists of two parts: a theoretical exam, and a practical exam.

 The theoretical exam consists of questions relating to the fields of hygiene, human anatomy, skin analysis, chemistry and more.
 The exam questions will cover a range of areas that are specific to the course content relevant to your field of study.
 It typically takes around 90 minutes to complete the written exam.